binwiederhier/ntfy/docs/publish.md

 ntfy-$topic+$token@ntfy.sh
 ```

-To use a username/password (or an access token as the password with an empty username), you can use SMTP AUTH PLAIN when
+You can also authenticate with SMTP AUTH PLAIN, using either a ntfy username and password, or an access token as the
-authenticating to the ntfy server.
+password with an empty username.
 See [authenticating to protected topics](config.md#authenticating-to-protected-topics)
 for details.

 The e-mail subject becomes the [message title](#message-title), and the e-mail body becomes the message.
 The body is